Justin Lin ⟔

 Parsec~10ms (Medium)Med/HighAll$1250 once

 Overall, I think Parsec is the best option for most people.
-It’s a one-time cost, and the latency is low enough that you can play most games without issue.
+It’s a one-time cost to build a headless PC to host it, but the latency is low enough that you can play most games without issue.
 The quality is also quite good, and you can play any game you want.
 The only downside is that you need a powerful computer to run the games on and and you need to set up the networking, but if you already have a gaming rig, this is the best option.

 GeForce Now is an option if you don’t want to own or maintain any extra hardware.
 The latency is high enough to be noticeable relative to Parsec, but single player games are comfortably playable.
-Another problem is their rigs often have slow CPU’s and disks, so loading times can be slow and they can also be unstable too.
-This is the best option if you follow a “own nothing, stream everything” philosophy.
+Another problem is their rigs often have slow CPU’s and disks, so loading times can be slow/unstable (including when loading the games) and the service itself sometimes has issues too.
+This is the best option if you follow an “own nothing, stream everything” philosophy.

 Self-Hosted Game Streaming

-The two most popular options for self-hosted game streaming are Parsec and Moonlight/Sunshine (used to be Nvidia Gamestream).
-They’re like remote desktop but with GPU encoding.
+The two most popular options for self-hosted game streaming are Parsec and Moonlight (client) + Sunshine (server; used to be Nvidia Gamestream).
+They’re like remote desktop but with GPU encoding and supporting high frame rates (RDP is usually locked to 30fps).

 Things I like about both of them: